menu

 Demographics

 The people who call Siren home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Siren residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Siren include German, Norwegian, Swedish, Irish, and English.
+The greatest number of Siren residents report their race to be White, followed by Native American.
+Important ancestries of people in Siren include German, Norwegian, Swedish, English, and Irish.

 The most common language spoken in Siren is English.
 Other important languages spoken here include Polish and Italian.